This can be a devastating and incomprehensible diagnosis to receive.

 In my opinion, the term ‘unexplained infertility’ is not accurate.
-It suggests there is no chance that the couple will conceive.
+It suggests there is no chance that you will conceive.

 I prefer the term unexplained ‘sub-fertility’.
-This more accurately explains the fact that there is still hope the couple will conceive because they may have a few milder issues that need to be uncovered and addressed, rather than one major obvious factor.
-I usually tell my patients that in actual fact, there may be identifiable reasons that can be explored.
+This more accurately explains the fact that there is still hope you will conceive because they may have a few milder issues that need to be uncovered and addressed, rather than one major obvious factor.
+There may be identifiable reasons that can be explored.

 Unfortunately the diagnostic testing we have available to date, can only identify some of the major reasons a couple may have difficulty conceiving, but they aren’t able to identify all the reasons.

 In my experience, there are often subtle factors (affecting both partners’ health) that could impact conception.